10 Effective and Easy Ways to Speed up a WordPress Site

 2. Install WordPress Cache Plugin & Leverage Browser Caching

-After reducing server response time, the next error we will resolve is related to “caching” of content.
-Google highly recommends caching the static content of your WordPress and leveraging your browser’s caching facility.
-Caching the static content will easily speed up your WordPress site by 3 to 7 times.
+After minimizing the server response time, we will turn our energy towards the next error we will resolve, which is related to the ever-important “caching” of content.
+Google itself thoroughly recommends caching the static content of your WordPress website and consequently leveraging your browser’s powerful caching facility.
+Caching the static content will comfortably provide a speed boost for your WordPress site of up to 3 to 7 times.

 Install Caching Plugin & Enable Browser Caching

-A you can see from the image below, the Google PageSpeed score before installing any WordPress caching plugin was 64 / 100.
-The error that google showed for this poor score?
-‘Leverage browser caching’.
+As we present for you below, the Google PageSpeed score before installing any WordPress caching plugin was a paltry 64 / 100.
+If you have been keeping up with us, there is an excellent way to fix this as per the error that Google generated for this poor score: ‘Leverage browser caching’!

-Google Pate Speed Insight Score Before Enabling Caching Plugin
+Google Page Speed Insight Score Before Enabling Caching Plugin

-We decided to install W3 Total Cache plugin for content caching.
-After installing, we retested the page speed and the results were outstanding.
+Now, clearly, that is not good enough, so we decided to install the W3 Total Cache plugin for our content caching needs.
+After the installation, we eagerly retested the page speed and the results were exemplary.

 After installing W3 Total Cache caching plugin